ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-15. When would you choose L1 regularization over L2, and vice versa?
+Q. When would you choose L1 regularization over L2, and vice versa?

 <details><summary><b>Answer</b></summary>